mlandis/creepy-jerk/README.md

 The pure-jump model log likelihood

+*var*

+The variance per unit time, which is a function of the *modelType* variable.

 *kurt*

-The positive excess kurtosis per unit time, which is a function of the *modelType* variable
+The kurtosis per unit time, which is a function of the *modelType* variable

 *parameterName-modelType*